 It’s cold and drizzly in the Netherlands at the moment so I am reminiscing about summers spent in Australia, particularly the last time we visited Hobart in January.
 I spent part of my childhood plus all my college and university years living in the Tasmanian state capital, which many people call a city that feels like a small town.
 Of course, I’m biased, but Hobart really is a beautiful city and well worth a visit if you’re in Australia.
 Flights from Melbourne to Tasmania only take about an hour and there are also direct flights from most of the other capital cities.
-If you are planning on visiting Hobart for the first time, here are my favourite local things to see and do, which I would definitely show off to anyone friends I was playing tour guide for!
-Keep an eye out for a future post about more unique and off-the-beaten-path things to do in Hobart as well though…
+If you are planning on visiting Hobart for the first time, here are my favourite local things to see and do, which I would definitely show off to any friends I was playing tour guide for!

 Affiliate Links